writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 ### What is possible from the Cloud Shell?

-Good question, a lot!
-From within the cloud shell, you can perform some common development and automation tasks such as:
+Suprisingly, quite a lot.
+From within the Cloud Shell, you can perform some common development and automation tasks such as:

 - Clone a repository using git, make changes and push changes back to the master branch
 - Make directories/files to organise work from within your cloud shell